franciscolopes26/franciscolopes26/README.md

 I using PHP/Laravel to develop back-end and I'm familiar with JavaScript/Vue.js to develop front-end.

-I'm interested in new technology and blockchain.
+I'm interested in new technology especially blockchain.

 My favorite code editor is VSCode .